aamiralidev/MLHSample/README.md

 # Tech Used
 All the apps are developed in Python and the UI for 2 of the apps is developed using Tkinter

+## Tip
+If you are unable to find any sample input to run, you can go to the original repository from the link, that repository includes sample inputs.
+I have removed those sample from this repo to reduce the size